PEXANE2/azure-docs.tr-tr/articles/hdinsight/storm/apache-storm-develop-java-topology.md

              args: ["word"]           # field(s) to group on
     ```

-1. Aşağıda açıklanan düzeltmeleri yapmak üzere `pom.xml` açmak için aşağıdaki komutu girin:
+1. Aşağıda açıklanan düzeltmeleri `pom.xml` yapmak için açmak için aşağıdaki komutu girin:

     ```cmd
     notepad pom.xml
     ```

-   1. `<dependencies>` bölümüne aşağıdaki yeni bağımlılığı ekleyin:
+   1. Bölüme aşağıdaki yeni bağımlılık `<dependencies>` ekleyin:

         ```xml
         <!-- Add a dependency on the Flux framework -->